mrjoshbear/after-sundown-2e/9-maya-the-dreamlands/giant-animals.md

 Skills: Artisan 1; Athletics 5; Combat 3; Perception 2; Rigging 3 (Water); Stealth 2; Survival 4

-A Chimera has an Astral power source and a Continuous power schedule.
+A Chimera has an Astral power source and a Lunar power schedule.
+As Giant Animals they are vulnerable to silver and weakened by alcohol.

 #### Chimera Starting Powers

-Core Discipline: Trail of Tears

-* Curse of Failure (Trail of Tears)
-* Pain Drops (Trail of Tears)

 Basic Powers

+* Curse of Failure (Basic Depths of Despair)
+* Pain Drops (Basic Depths of Despair)
-* Light of Ennui (Basic Descent of Entropy)
+* Light of Ennui (Basic Wages of Damnation)
 * Revive the Flesh (Basic Fortitude)
 * Hide from Notice (Basic Veil)
 * Tongue of Beasts (Basic Call of the Wild)